ndujaLabs/erc721attributable/README.md

 Feel free to make a PR to add your contracts.

 ## History

+**0.0.3**
+- Moved from uint8 to uint256 in functions
+- Rename `authorizePlayer` to `initializePlayerFor` in `IAttributable`
+- Interface ID has changed, breaking the compatibility with previous implementations

 **0.0.2**
 - Renamed IPlayer to IAttributablePlayer to avoid a too generic name.